Terms & Policies

 (d) Sanctions Law.

 8.2.
-You acknowledge and agree that you (and your agents, sub-contractors or any third parties used by you) shall abide by any data security standards of the Payment Card Industry Security Standards Council (or any replacement body notified to you by us) and the Networks and Local Payment Method Providers including the PCI SSC Standards.
+You acknowledge and agree that you (and your agents, sub-contractors or any third parties used by you) shall not store Buyer data or Card data prohibited by the Network Rules and abide by any data security standards of the Payment Card Industry Security Standards Council (or any replacement body notified to you by us) and the Networks and Local Payment Method Providers including the PCI SSC Standards.

 8.3.
 You agree to pay us the Service Fees for administering the system through which you report your compliance status with PCI SSC Standards or its equivalent to the Networks or Local Payment Providers (‘PCI SSC Service’), and a PCI SSC Standards non-compliance fee or its equivalent (specified in the Fee Schedule) for each month in which you are not compliant with the PCI SSC Standards or its equivalent issued by the Networks or Local Payment Provider.